wpdk/wpdk/doc/wsl.md

 ## Git

-If Git is not already setup on Windows, it can be installed using the Chocolatey package manager by running the following from an elevated command prompt:
+Git must be installed on the Windows host.
+This can be done using the Chocolatey package manager by running the following from an elevated command prompt:

 ~~~{.sh}